The Samurai Class in Feudal Japan: Origins and Structure

 Entrepreneurship and Industry

 The economic displacement of samurai pushed many into commerce — a class they had traditionally disdained.
 Shibusawa Eiichi, a former samurai, became Japan's foremost industrialist, founding hundreds of companies including Japan's first modern bank.
 He advocated for an ethical capitalism that blended Confucian values with Western business practices.
 Other samurai established textile mills, shipping lines, mines, and factories, applying the same strategic thinking they had once used in warfare to industrial competition.
-The Mitsubishi conglomerate, founded by Iwasaki Yataro (a former samurai from Tosa), grew from a shipping venture into one of Japan's largest industrial groups.
+The Mitsubishi conglomerate, founded by Iwasaki Yatarō (a former samurai from Tosa), grew from a shipping venture into one of Japan's largest industrial groups.
+Many samurai turned to sericulture and silk weaving, using their managerial skills to organize production for export markets.

 Military Modernization